murahari1/obsidian/home work/5. Main Notes/Week 1.md

 - BOOTP - Bootstrap protocol it will automatically configure devices with an IP address especially in initial booting process. it is a part of DHCP (Dynamic host configuration protocol).
 - ARP (Address resolution protocol) : it binds IP address and mac address together.
 - ICMP (Internet control message protocol) : It is used to report errors while transferring data.
+- Gopher : This protocol is used to transfer documents over network.
+- Simple network management protocol : It manages the exchange of data between network between devices

 *To explain how internet travels we have two types of models*
 1. OSI(Open systems intercommunications) model designed by ISO(International standardization organization) it is of 7-layers. it is just a frame work.